 “People come to Jasper because it’s freaking amazing,” says Lynn Wannop, who co-founded the Jasper Pride Festival and owns beloved local java joint, Coco’s Cafe.
 “But it can be so much more for a community of people who need a safe place to travel.”

 Co-founder Jordan Tucker (who also co-owns Jasper Event Management) the annual long weekend celebration usually sees at least one marriage proposal every year.
 Local businesses cover their windows in rainbow stickers to show support — Wannop also makes special rainbow cookies for the occasion, selling them at her cafe and donating 100 per cent of the profits to the festival.
 The Jasper mayor traditionally opens the festival.

 “Jasper is a place where we are proud to welcome the world and we feel absolutely free to embrace every colour in the rainbow,” says Richard Ireland, the only mayor Jasper has ever had since it was established as a specialized municipality in 2001.

-The Jasper Pride Festival, with its parties and shows and themed ski parade, is truly a highlight of the calendar, but Jasper is a fabulous destination for LGBT travellers all year round.
+The Jasper Pride Festival is usually packed with parties and shows and themed ski parade, is truly a highlight of the calendar, but Jasper is a fabulous destination for LGBT travellers all year round.